-The most recent generation of the Lincoln Continental luxury sedan got its start in 1995.
+Prior to this was the 1995 to 2002 Lincoln Continental.
 This version distinguished itself from its predecessor with a sleeker, more upscale exterior designed to shed some of the sedan's stodginess and attract younger buyers.
 Other changes included a new suspension and a more powerful 4.6-liter V8 engine.

-Sometimes luxury meant not having to worry about petty details, like, say, selecting a trim level for your mansion-on-wheels.
-Lincoln kept things easy for buyers by offering the Continental in just one trim level, which came with standard features like keyless entry, leather upholstery, full power accessories and an AM/FM/cassette audio system.
-The options list allowed drivers to raise the level of coddling with features like Alpine audio, heated seats, auxiliary steering-wheel audio controls, a CD changer and a power sunroof.
+Sometimes luxury meant not having to worry about petty details like, say, selecting a trim level for your mansion-on-wheels.
+Lincoln kept things easy for buyers by offering the Continental in just one trim level, which came with standard features such as keyless entry, leather upholstery, full power accessories and an AM/FM/cassette audio system.
+The options list allowed drivers to raise the level of coddling with features including Alpine audio, heated seats, auxiliary steering-wheel audio controls, a CD changer and a power sunroof.

 If you are looking for older years, visit our used Lincoln Continental page.